Confidentiality, Patient Rights, & Patient Responsibilities

 - For Medical Services, questions may be directed to Associate Director of Patient Services Dr. Rosagna Rubiano at 212-854-7426.

-- For more information about patients' rights, download the Patient Bill of Rights and the Patient Responsibilities resources.
+- For more information about patients' rights and responsibilities, download the Patient Bill of Rights and the Patient Responsibilities resources.

 Clinicians work as a team and consult with one another as needed.
 When necessary to insure the quality and coordination of care, there may also be communication between these two clinical services and other divisions of Columbia Health.